 Vegetation clearing is 'development' (operational work) under the Planning Act 2017.
 It is regulated by the Sunshine Coast Planning Scheme 2014.
 Refer to the vegetation management code.

 Some vegetation is protected from being cleared in our region.
-Use Site Report to find out if your property has protected vegetation and trees.
+Use the Development.i site report to find out if your property has protected vegetation and trees.

 You must get a permit from council to remove protected vegetation.